eXolnet/redmine-code-audit/CONTRIBUTING.md

 # Contributing to Redmine Code Audit

-Before reporting a bug, please update the plugin to its lastest version.
+Before reporting a bug, please update the plugin to its latest version.

 Thanks!